Atom Interferometer Tests of Dark Matter: Dark Matter Interaction Rates in Atom Interferometers

 \item $m_\chi \to \infty$ -- For $m_\phi \propto m_\chi$, the rate benefits from the momentum transfer growing proportionally to the dark matter mass.
 In this limit, $q \, r_C \gg 1$ and $q \, \Delta x \gg 1$.
 The first of these means that the first term in the target form factor dominates, so $R_{\rm{decoh}}\propto N$.
 The second of these will set the probability of causing decoherence to $1$.
 Taking the light mediator limit of the form factor we find:

 Thus the cross section limit at high masses is only dependent on the number of nuclei in the experiments and is largely insensitive to the rest of the experimental setup.
-Note that we only see this limit for GDM and BECCAL in some panels of Fig.~\ref{fig:results} -- we do not reach high enough masses to see this behavior for the other experiments.
+Note that in Fig.~\ref{fig:results} we do not reach high enough masses to see this behavior for the experiments plotted.
 Instead, the higher masses in our plots in Fig.~\ref{fig:results} are explained by limit 3.

 Now let us consider the $m_\phi = \text{constant}$ case.
 We will set $m_\phi = 1 \text{ eV} \gtrsim 1/r_C$, as we do in Fig.~\ref{fig:results_fixedmphi}.
 Unlike in the previous case, for a fixed mediator mass the rate benefits from low momentum transfer, $q < r_C^{-1}$.
 Then, we expect the following scaling for the masses $m_\chi > m_\phi / v_0 \sim 1~\rm{keV}$: